 The Support Layer aims at providing useful common functions and abstractions to ease the realization of the IIP-Ecosphere platform.
 Thus, it is more a support library than a full layer, i.e., it does not provide an own AAS representing the interface of the layer.
 However, even as a support library it is used by the Transport and Connection layer, i.e., the support functionality logically forms an own layer.
 Below, we detail the AAS abstraction in Section 3.5.1, the network manager in Section 3.5.2 and the lifecycle support in Section 3.5.3.
+Section 3.5.4 discusses the low level system monitoring support, Section 3.5.5 basic mechanisms for identity management and Section 3.5.6 mechanisms to access program resources on demand.
 Section 3.5.6 combines the parts and pieces into an AAS creation and usage design pattern that is used in several upstream platform components.